 There was a fantastic 90% showup rate at this month’s meetup - 58 RSVPs and 52 in attendance was pretty impressive.
 All this may be due to Fannie Mae’s story - the success of how they used Jenkins for CI/CD as part of their DevOps adoption.
 Afterwards, there was a lot of interests and further discussions taking place.
 Next month’s host will be Freddie Mac.

-Long time Jenkins community member and Seattle JAM leader, Khai Do showed how OpenStack uses "Jenkins Job Builder" to manage and run thousands of Jenkins jobs per day in their multi-master CI/CD system.
+Long time Jenkins community member and Seattle JAM leader, Khai Do showed how OpenStack uses "Jenkins Job Builder" to manage and run thousands of Jenkins jobs per day in their multi-controller CI/CD system.
 He also compared Jenkins Job Builder with other Jenkins "Infrastructure-as-code" technologies - Jenkins Pipeline and Jenkins JobDSL.
 It was followed by an in-depth Q&A and discussion session.

 The November DFW JAM was the most strongly attended of the year!
 DFW JAM leader, Eric Smalling discussed the benefits of dynamic build agents and demonstrated various ways to implement them such as the EC2 and Docker plugins.
 There was a lot of interest and discussion, especially around Docker and the ability it provides to have ephemeral agents with very little provisioning time.

 The recording can be downloaded from Gooel Drive.